autopawn/haskell-secureUDP/README.md

 # haskell-secureUDP
-Haskell library for secure UDP packet transfer.
+Haskell module for secure UDP packet transfer.

+- Packets are guaranteed to be received (and as fast as possible).
+- Packets are NOT guaranteed to arrive in order.